HHS/syndication/syndication_admin/docs/mediaitems.md

 + Click the List button.
 The Social Media List screen will appear.

 ![Social Media List screen with data.png](https://bitbucket.org/repo/X7nKza/images/451309330-Social%20Media%20List%20screen%20with%20data.png)

++ Optionally, click the Add Alternate Image link.
+For detailed instructions go to Create an Alternate Image.

++ Optionally, select a Campaign, if available.

++ Optionally, select or add an Extended Attribute, if available.
+For detailed instructions go to Create an Extended Attribute.

 ##### **Sort**